FlowFuse/website/src/_includes/core-nodes/tcp-in-use-case.md

         - **delimited by:** Specify the delimiter for splitting incoming data streams.
 Specify the delimiter for splitting incoming data streams.
 Commonly, `,`, `\r`, `\n`.
         - **re-attach delimiter:** Enabling this option will reattach the delimiter to its original place.

+**Note: The default TCP nodes have been removed from the Node-RED palette in the FlowFuse Cloud due to limitations in routing connections to the container running Node-RED inside the FlowFuse platform**

 ## Usecases

 **Communicating with Servers:** The TCP-In node allows Node-RED to interact with various servers through TCP/IP communication.
 This enables applications such as fetching data from web servers or exchanging information with other networked services.